Canonical teams help shape Juju's future

 Background

-Canonical(external link) are world leaders in open source.
+Canonical are world leaders in open source.
 While they are most known for Ubuntu Linux, they are pioneers in Linux security, cloud services with OpenStack, containerisation (LXD), and Kubernetes, among many others.
 Canonical has a powerful suite of tools to automate the building, maintenance, and security of applications and infrastructure.
+Its automation tool Juju enables teams to easily model, provision, upgrade, and maintain complex applications at scale and across multiple cloud providers.
+With the increasing shift towards containerisation and orchestration with Kubernetes, Juju has been extended to make managing Kubernetes simpler.

 Opportunity

-Part of Canonical's effort towards this has been creating a new Python(external link) framework called the Python Operator Framework.
+Part of Canonical's effort towards this has been creating a new Python framework called the Python Operator Framework.
 The framework enables engineers to define their applications and infrastructure in Juju Charms ("infrastructure recipes") using Python.
-Also, there is significant work underway to reshape the Juju ecosystem (the Charm store, or Charm Hub, partnerships with existing and new cloud providers, documentation, tutorials, and the like).
+Also, there is significant work underway to reshape the Juju ecosystem (the Charm store, Charm Hub, partnerships with existing and new cloud providers, documentation, and tutorials).

 Solution